 The rules were gazetted by the Parliamentary Counsel Office on Thursday 1 April 2021.
 They can be viewed on the legislation.govt.nz website.
-Draft guidance on meeting the obligations of the rule changes was released for consultation in mid May 2021.
+After consultation earlier in the year, final guidance on meeting the obligations of the rule changes was released on 25 Nov 2021.

 We initially wanted changes to the Lawyers and Conveyancers Act 2006 to tackle bullying and harassment.
 We worked closely with the Government to explore options to change the regulatory framework.
 However, we were told this was not possible at the time.

 We then had to change tack – to investigate what we could do to strengthen our powers within the existing framework.
 We looked at the one area where we could make change without legislative amendment, and the rules and regulations that applied to lawyers both in New Zealand and overseas.
 We sought advice from regulatory and ethics experts.